Learn all about Power Bi templates for Domotz.

-Network Highlights reports data about your Agents: their current status and location, their downtime during the selected period, the average speed test of their networks (AGENT SPEED TEST), the events registered (AGENT EVENT HISTORY).
+Network Highlights reports data about your Agents: their current status and location, their downtime during the selected period, the average speed test of their networks (AGENT SPEED TEST), and the events registered (AGENT EVENT HISTORY).

-In AGENT DOWNTIME, AGENT SPEED TEST, and AGENT EVENT HISTORY if you right click on one agent data, you can drill down by time to visualize the downtime events or the historical trend:
+In AGENT DOWNTIME, AGENT SPEED TEST, and AGENT EVENT HISTORY if you right-click on one agent data, you can drill down by time to visualize the downtime events or the historical trend: